le0x99/shapley_values/README.md

 # shapley_values
-from scratch implementation of shapley values for feature attribution in ML
+from scratch implementation of Approximate MC shapley values for feature attribution in ML